doing-science-to-stuff/ndt/aws/README.md

 ## Running NDT on AWS

-This document provides a minimal set of instructions for getting NDT running on an Amazon Web Services HPC cluster.
+This document provides a minimal set of instructions on how to get NDT running on an Amazon Web Services HPC cluster.
 To keep these instructions as simple as possible, many common [practices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-best-practices.html)